-Students may visit http://prattcc.edu/HousingContract to fill out a housing contract.
+Students may visit https://prattcc.edu/residence-life/apply-housing to fill out a housing contract.
 The residence life contract is an annual agreement for that academic year which includes both the fall and spring semester.

-A \$200 deposit is required of every student moving into the residence halls.
-This deposit must be paid in order to reserve a room, along with completing a residence life contract, and health and personal information cards.
+A \$200 deposit is required for every student moving into the residence halls.
+The deposit must be paid in full at the time of the contract's submission.
 A \$10 fee, which is nonrefundable, will be used for hall programming.
 The remaining deposit balance is refundable if the following conditions are met:

-- 1. There is no damage - 2.
-The room is clean at check-out
+- 1. There is no damage

+- 2. The room is clean at check-out

-- 3. Proper checkout procedure is followed - 4.
-There are no unpaid balances owed to the college
+- 3. Proper checkout procedure is followed

+- 4. There are no unpaid balances owed to the college

-Deposits are not to be used prior to checkout time to pay for damages, lost keys, etc. They will be refunded at the year's end.
+Deposits are not to be used prior to checkout time to pay for damages, lost keys, etc. They will be refunded after students have checked out and room damage assessments are finalized by the Director of Residence Life.
 The student will be responsible for the cost of repair or replacement in the case of damage to college property.
-The deposits of students returning to campus housing will roll over to the following year, and returning students will owe an additional \$10 to replenish the non-refundable yearly programming fee.
+The deposits of students returning to campus housing will roll over to the following year and returning students will owe an additional \$10 to replenish the non-refundable yearly programming fee.